zzzprojects/learnentityframeworkcore5.com/project-types/blazor.md

 ### Create Blazor App

 To start, we will create an ASP.NET Core hosted Blazor App project.
 The project type comes with all template files to create a Blazor application before adding anything.
-Let's open Visual Studio 2019,  if you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads) page to install it for free.
+Let's open Visual Studio 2019.
+If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads) page to install it for free.

 ![](../.gitbook/assets/image%20%2853%29.png)